One of the most hotly contended spaces in the business world is the mythical nirvana of the #1 Spot in Search Engines. .

 The example above is taking directly from our homepage code of threenine.co.uk in which we use the

 <meta> tags to provide relevant information about our website.

 How you go about optimizing your webpage metadata is going to vary depending on the platform used to develop your website.
-In some instances it maybe a very simple job in others it evolve into a complext task involving many workin parts.
+In some instances, it may be a very simple job in others it evolves into a complex task involving many working parts.

-We have completed many projects that have taking nothing more than a few minutes to complete, but some that have taken several months just based on platforms.
-An example of which, we were contracted by a large e-commerce organisation that had developed their own bespoke content management system and e-commerce solution but had omitted incorporating
+We have completed many projects that have taken nothing more than a few minutes to complete, but some that have taken several months just based on platforms.
+An example of which, we were contracted by a large e-commerce organisation that had developed their own bespoke content management system and e-commerce solution but had omitted to incorporate

 <head> into their system.
 The work required several system modifications and a bespoke implementation.

-At the end of the scale, a small business consultancy organisation hired us to optimise their website, which consisted mostly of a WordPress CMS and the job only took several hours.
+At the end of the scale, a small business consulting organisation hired us to optimise their website, which consisted mostly of a WordPress CMS and the job only took several hours.

 Updating a WordPress website to optimise meta tags my usually only consist of installing one of several SEO plugins i.e. Yoast SEO or All in One SEO .
 Then working through each of your web pages and optimising the content using the plugin features.